golemfactory/golem-docs/src/pages/docs/creators/ray/setup-tutorial.md

 If you have already proceeded through our [Quickstart](/docs/creators/ray/quickstart), you'll find this tutorial familiar.
 The point is to go through the same actions but now, providing you with more details on each one.

-To start a Ray cluster on Golem, you will use the Ray cluster launcher with the Golem Network client & Golem Ray cluster manager.
+To start a Ray cluster on Golem, you will use the Ray cluster launcher with the Golem Network client & Ray on Golem cluster manager.

-## Install Ray cluster launcher & Golem Ray cluster manager
+## Install Ray cluster launcher & Ray on Golem cluster manager

 The Ray cluster launcher is part of the Ray CLI.
 Use the CLI to start and stop a ray cluster using commands such as `ray up` and `ray down`.
 You can use pip to install the Ray CLI with cluster launcher support (recommended within a clean virtual environment)

-Below you can see how to install default ray packages, but if you need more Ray-specific details follow [the Ray installation documentation](https://docs.ray.io/en/latest/ray-overview/installation.html#installation).
+You need to download the Golem cluster manager, which enables Ray to utilize the Golem network nodes.

-You also need to download the Golem cluster manager, which enables Ray to utilize the Golem network nodes.
+It will install default ray package as a dependency, but if you want more Ray-specific details follow [the Ray installation documentation](https://docs.ray.io/en/latest/ray-overview/installation.html#installation).

 ```bash
 # install ray-on-golem and ray (recommended within a clean virtual environment)